 Power and fast acceleration are naturally a part of motorcycle and speed bike culture.
 Unfortunately, so is riding without a helmet.

 Most importantly, riders can reduce the risk of severe injury by wearing a helmet.
-In the event of an accident, riders can protect themselves, and loved ones, by possessing adequate uninsured and underinsured motorist coverage.
+In the event of an accident, riders can protect themselves, and their loved ones, by possessing adequate uninsured and underinsured motorist coverage.

 In addition, it is crucial to consult with a knowledgeable Fort Worth motorcycle accident attorney to review your case.

 Do I Have to Wear a Helmet In Texas?

 Under Texas law, riders under 21 must wear a helmet when riding or operating a motorcycle.

 Riders 21 and over may elect to go without a helmet if they first obtain certification through a motorcycle operator training course with the Department of Motor Vehicles or demonstrate that they have sufficient health insurance in the event of an accident.

 Texas law requires riders to keep a copy of their insurance card with them while operating a motorcycle.

 What Are Common Causes of Motorcycle Accidents in Texas?